Disclaimer: I do not now nor have I ever owned the Crystal singer trilogy. It belongs to the honorable and great Dragon Lady herself.

 "Captain?"
 Angie called out in disbelief.

 "Pirates sabotaged…crystal…Ballybran closest."
-His words were forced and Angie knew he was dying.
+His words were forced and Angie knew instinctively that he was dying.
 With his last breath he was going to save her; all because of her family status.

 There was a clicking sound and she felt the pod release from the ship.
 The console around her lit up and she saw the autopilot take control.
 At the last second the captain said one last thing.